psemenuk/FinalProject-CS210-F20/README.md

 credit.

 1. Put your documentation statement in the file that contains main() or equivalent.
-The comment block to use is included in the file header.c file in this repo.
+The comment block to use is included in the file header.txt file in this repo.
 Be sure to fill this out thouroughly and do not use one of your own design.